11 Top-Rated Weekend Getaways from New York City

 Accommodation: Where to Stay in Philadelphia: Best Areas & Hotels

 4. Harriman State Park, New York

-Getting here is easy from the city; it's only a 35-mile drive.
+Getting here from the city is easy; it's only a 35-mile drive.
 The Hampton Inn Harriman Woodbury Hotel is less than two miles from Harriman and seven miles from the park entrance.
 Guests can take advantage of the free shuttle to Woodbury Common outlet shopping.
 Free Wi-Fi, an indoor pool, and complimentary breakfast are additional amenities, along with a fridge and microwave included in each kitchenette room.

-Located on the banks of the Hudson River and close to New York City, Beacon makes a great getaway for those who don't want long lines of traffic or hours in the car.
-If you take the Metro North Line, you can get here in about an hour and a half.
+Located on the banks of the Hudson River and close to New York City, Beacon makes a great getaway for those who don't want to suffer through sitting in long lines of traffic or hours in the car.
+If you take the Metro North train line, you can get here in about an hour and a half.

-Here, you will find your fill of Victorian-era architecture and small-town charm.
-Be sure to stop into one of the many cafes to grab a bite to eat and a coffee before heading down the main street and visiting the unique antique, collectible shops and art galleries.
+In Beacon, you will find your fill of Victorian-era architecture and small-town charm.
+Be sure to stop into one of the many cafés to grab a bite to eat and a coffee before heading down the main street and visiting the unique antique stores, collectible shops, and art galleries.

 7. Mohonk Mountain House-New Paltz, New York

 The Mohonk Mountain House in New Paltz, New York is a destination in itself.
 Architecturally, it looks like a Victorian castle sitting on the banks of the majestic Mohonk Lake.
 The sprawling house grounds and amenities make for a stay so all-encompassing you won't ever have to leave the property.